swatinavghare04/MKPITS_Swati_Navghare_Java_Nov_2020/README.md

 Program 166 Practice Program(CheckAlphabetVowelConsonant.java)
 write a program in java to chck whether an alphabate is a vowel or consonant.

-Program 163 Practice Program(CalculateProfitLoss.java)
+Program 167 Practice Program(CalculateProfitLoss.java)
 write a program in java to calculate profit and loss on a transaction.

-Program 163 Practice Program(AcceptnumPrintTableUsefor.java)
+Program 168 Practice Program(AcceptnumPrintTableUsefor.java)
 write a program in java to accept a number and print the table of that number, using for loop.

-Program 163 Practice Program(AcceptNumPrintTable.java)
+Program 169 Practice Program(AcceptNumPrintTable.java)
 write a program of in java to accept a number and print the tabl of that number, using while loop.

-Program 163 Practice Program(AcceptNumandPrintUSeWhile.java)
+Program 170 Practice Program(AcceptNumandPrintUSeWhile.java)
 write a program in java to accept a number and print from 1 to the number entered by the user using while loop.

-Program 163 Practice Program(AcceptMonthDisplayDaysUseSwitch.java)
+Program 171 Practice Program(AcceptMonthDisplayDaysUseSwitch.java)
 write a program in java to accept month and display the days in that month using switch.

-Program 163 Practice Program(DisplayAllPrimeNum.java)
+Program 172 Practice Program(DisplayAllPrimeNum.java)
 write a program in java to display all the prime number between 1 o 100.

-Program 163 Practice Program(DeclareStringtoStoreValue.java)
+Program 173 Practice Program(DeclareStringtoStoreValue.java)
 write a program in java to declare String variable to store some string value..

-Program 163 Practice Program(DeclareDatatypeShort.java)
+Program 174 Practice Program(DeclareDatatypeShort.java)
 write a program in java to declare short datatype variable.

-Program 163 Practice Program(DeclareDatatypeInt.java)
+Program 175 Practice Program(DeclareDatatypeInt.java)
 write a program in java to declare int datatype variable.

-Program 163 Practice Program(DeclareDatatypeDouble.java)
+Program 176 Practice Program(DeclareDatatypeDouble.java)
 write a program in java  to declare double datatype variable.

-Program 163 Practice Program(DeclareDatatypeChar.java)
+Program 177 Practice Program(DeclareDatatypeChar.java)
 write a program in java to declare char datatype variable.

-Program 163 Practice Program(DeclareDatatypeBoolean.java)
+Program 178 Practice Program(DeclareDatatypeBoolean.java)
 write a program in java to declare boolean datatype variable.

-Program 163 Practice Program(DeclaedDatatypeFloat.java)
+Program 179 Practice Program(DeclaedDatatypeFloat.java)
 write a program in java to declare float datatype variable.

-Program 163 Practice Program(PrintNumUseForLoop.java)
+Program 180 Practice Program(PrintNumUseForLoop.java)
 write a program in java to print number from 0 to 10 using for loop.

-Program 163 Practice Program(PrintNumUseDoWhile.java)
+Program 181 Practice Program(PrintNumUseDoWhile.java)
 write a program in java to print number from 0 to 10 using do while loop

-Program 163 Practice Program(PrintNumTentoOneUseWhile.java)
+Program 182 Practice Program(PrintNumTentoOneUseWhile.java)
 write a program in java to print no from 10 to 1 using while loop.

-Program 163 Practice Program(OverloadingWithtypePromotion1.java)
+Program 183 Practice Program(OverloadingWithtypePromotion1.java)
 write a program in java method overloading with type promotion if matching found.

-Program 163 Practice Program(PrintNumOnetoUserEnteredusedowhile.java)
+Program 184 Practice Program(PrintNumOnetoUserEnteredusedowhile.java)
 write a program in java to accept a number and print from 1 to the number entered by the user using do while loop, then ask to user whether to accept another number or not.

-Program 163 Practice Program(OverloadingWithtypePromotion.java)
+Program 185 Practice Program(OverloadingWithtypePromotion.java)
 write a program in java method overloading with type promotion.

+Program 186 Practice Program(ProtectedAccessModifiers.java)
+write a program in java - use of protected access modifiers in program.

+Program 187 Practice Program(PrivateConstructor.java)
+write a program WAP in java - role of private constructor.

+Program 188 Practice Program(PrintTotalPerMarks.java)
+write a program in java to print total, percent of the marks of three subjects.

+Program 189 Practice Program(OverloadingWithtypePromoMatchFound.java)
+write a program in java method overloading with the type promotion when matching found.

+Program 190 Practice Program(OverloadingtypePromoAmbiguity.java)
+write a program in java method overloading with the type promotion in case of ambiguity.

+Program 191 Practice Program(StringTokenizerClass1.java)
+write a program in java of nextToken(String delim) method of stringTokenizer class.

+Program 192 Practice Program(StringTokenizerClass.java)
+write another program in java of stringTokenizer class.

+Program 193 Practice Program(SimpleStringExampl.java)
+write a program in java for simple use string.

+Program 194 Practice Program(ReadTempCentigrate.java)
+write a program in java to read the tempin centigrade and display a suitable message according to temp state below.

+Program 195 Practice Program(TestAccountSetterGetter.java)
+write a program in java to use setter and getter method.

+Program 196 Practice Program(TestAccountInheritance.java)
+write a program in java - how to use Inheritance.

+Program 197 Practice Program(TestAbstractionBank.java)
+write a program in java by using abstract class.

+Program 198 Practice Program(TestAccountDisplayInfo.java)
+write a program in java to test the Account class and display the information related to the account.

+Program 199 Practice Program(TestAbstractionAccount.java)
+write a program in java by using abstract class and abstract method.

+Program 200 Practice Program(TestAbstraction2.java)
+write another program in java by using abstract class.

+Program 201 Practice Program(TestAbstraction1.java)
+write a program in jav to understand simple example on abstraction.

+Program 202 Practice Program(TestAbstraction.java)
+write a program in java - abstract class that has abstract and non-abstract methods and constructor.

+Program 203 Practice Program(TestCharacterAlphaDigitSymbol.java)
+write a program in java to check whether a character is an alphabate,digit or a special symbol.

+Program 204 Practice Program(TestCloneArray.java)
+write a program in Java to clone the array.

+Program 205 Practice Program(TestCallRun.java)
+write a program in java to run a thread by directly calling the run method.

+Program 206 Practice Program(TestSublassDeclareSubclassException.java)
+write a program in java in case subclass overriden method declare subclass exception.

+Program 207 Practice Program(TestSubclassDeclareSameException.java)
+write a program in java in case subclass overriden method declare same exception.

+Program 208 Practice Program(TestSubclassDeclareParentException.java)
+write a program in java in case subclass overriden method declare parent exception.

+Program 209 Practice Program(TestSubclassDeclareNoException.java)
+write a program in java in case subclass overriden method declares no exception.

+Program 210 Practice Program(TestStringMethodUseForLoop.java)
+write a program in java string method.

+Program 211 Practice Program(TestStaticNestedStaticMethod.java)
+write a program in java static nested class with static method.

 Adv_Java_Practice